GA-CyberWorkforceAcademy/Wireshark/Exercise_3.md

 Step 2: Carving Data from Common Protocols
 ------------------------------------------

-Although TFTP (Trivial File Transfer Protocol) is supported by Wirshark’s data object export function, another common protocol, FTP (File Transfer Protocol) is not.
+Although TFTP (Trivial File Transfer Protocol) is supported by Wireshark’s data object export function, another common protocol, FTP (File Transfer Protocol) is not.
 This does not mean you cannot recover data transferred with this protocol however.
 Because the captured data is a bit-for-bit copy of the traffic, you can